mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

+-   **Week of November 29, 2025 (v0.4.78):**
+    -   **EPUB Reader Caching & Offline Support:** The EPUB reader now downloads and caches book files locally.
+This provides instant loading times on subsequent opens and allows for full offline reading.
+A progress bar has been added to show the download status on the first open.
+    -   **Service Worker Update:** The service worker has been updated to enable this new caching strategy.

 -   **Week of November 22, 2025 (v0.4.77):**
     -   **The Grand Arcade Expansion:** Added six brand new minigames to the Arcade: